-The man doesn’t respond, and Maria feels the tension building in her… what if she was wrong, what if—
+The man doesn’t say anything else, and Maria feels the tension building in her… what if she was wrong, what if—

 There’s a snapping sound, and the emotions flood through her in a torrent.

-“Ahhhh!” she cries out, in shock and rage not her own, rage sent by Lizzy along with a mix of fear and concern, and she dashes around the corner and yells, “Snipe!
+“Ahhhh!” she cries out, in shock and anger not her own, anger sent by Lizzy along with a mix of desperate fear and concern, and Maria dashes around the corner and yells, “Snipe!
 Snipe!
 Snipe!”

 Slippy came with her and immediately begins to shoot bubblebeams out, the sharp hiss and rapid pops filling the hall as each shot nails a golem that has its back turned on them.
 The golem had a chunk of rubble in its hand, which falls to the ground as it staggers against the wall, stony hide mottling as it’s sprayed with water.

 The man beside it whirls around, staring in shock, and Glen is already rushing forward, flinging the spores at his face.

 The man ducks the attack and kicks straight outward hard enough to send Glen flying back into the opposite wall, then unclips and points a greatball all in the same motion, before Maria can do more than take a hesitant step forward.
 Out pops a luxray, who glows with electricity and dashes forward at another snapped command—